-It may be only 37-degrees Fahrenheit as I write this post, but the flavors of the strawberry mint white sangria I’m sipping remind me of sweet summertime.
+It may be only 37° Fahrenheit as I write this post, but the flavors of the strawberry mint white sangria I’m sipping remind me of sweet summertime.

-When my mom and I decided to have a Spanish-themed evening of tapas, it only seemed appropriate to make sangria too.
-Then I remembered my mom had picked up a book of sangria recipes.
+That is why when my mom and I decided to have a Spanish-themed evening of tapas, it only seemed appropriate to make sangria too.
+So, I turned to my mom’s large cookbook collection for inspiration and found this book of sangria recipes, where I found this Strawberry Mint White Sangria recipe.

 - 2 cups sliced strawberries